 The title of the film Sleeping Giant refers to a piece of land sitting by Lake Superior, a beautiful locale of high ridges, green thickets and peaceful waters.
 These images haunt the film’s opening moments, but before we can truly appreciate the scenery, the film cuts to our three central characters.
 Of the three, there are two cousins, Nate and Riley (played by real life cousins Nick Serino and Reece Moffett), and a friend, Adam (Jackson Martin).
 The film immediately distinguishes between the three youths, setting them for a course they’re destined to play out.
-Nate easily stands out, he is the smallest but also the most vocal and abusive.
-In the opposite spectrum is Adam, who is shy and observant.
-Riley plays the most three-dimensional role of trying to balance his allure of Adam’s quaint, homely lifestyle and Nate’s rowdy, trouble-making shenanigans.
-What’s most surprising is how spontaneous this conflict feels while at the same time remaining tact and insightful.
+Nate easily stands out, he is the smallest but also the most vocal and abusive of the trio.
+In the opposite spectrum is his cousin, Adam, who is shy and observant.
+Riley, not related to them, has the most three-dimensional role of trying to balance his allure of Adam’s quaint, homely lifestyle and Nate’s rowdy, trouble-making shenanigans.
+What immediately surprises me is how spontaneous the conflict between the three of young men feel, while at the same time remainiung as tact and insightful.

-All of us can certainly relate to bad memories of our youth, Sleeping Giant gives us that kind of memory the sort of gloss and flashiness you’d mostly find in music videos, but such imagery is never mistreated or used to excess by first time director Andrew Cividino.
+All of us can relate to bad memories of our youth, Sleeping Giant gives us that kind of memory the sort of gloss and flashiness you’d find in music videos; the imagery is never mistreated or used to excess by first time director Andrew Cividino.
 He allows us to experience several things at once, from a heightened sexual awareness of a young man, to acts of rebellion against prolonged apathy.
-The character Nate offers the kind of innate hubris that comes with being a kid, introduced in the opening scene as he plays on an undersized swing-set that looks as it could collapse at any second.
-This perfectly sets him up for the rest of the film as his childish enterprises seem destined to come around and bite him on the ass at any moment.
-Nate and his cousin Riley are loose cannons, the kind of kids that your parents hated seeing you hang out with.
-Adam on the other hand is dormant, someone Nate easily imposes his influence on.
-He uses his charisma to domineer and verbally abuse Adam.
-And while Nate may feel like he’s too much to endure, I can also confide that he is also one of the most genuinely funny characters in the film.
+Nate, the wild card, offers the kind of innate hubris that comes with being a kid, introduced in the opening scene as he plays on an undersized swing-set that looks as it could collapse at any second.
+This perfectly sets him up for the rest of the film, his childish enterprises seem destined to come around and bite him on the ass at any moment.
+Nate and his cousin Riley, less of a wild card, are loose cannons, the kind of kids that your parents hated seeing you hang out with.
+Adam on the other hand is dormant, someone Nate easily imposes his influence (and aggression) upon.
+He uses his charisma to intimidate and verbally abuse Adam.
+From that description alone Nate may seem like he’s too much to endure, I can also confide that he is also one of the most genuinely funny characters in the film.